-Measurement uncertainty evaluations underpin metrology.
+Metrology aims to deliver estimates of quantity values with defined uncertainty, the latter being necessary to assign commensurate levels of confidence to decisions resulting from the data.
+Measurement uncertainty evaluations are an essential component.
 Without them measurement results cannot be compared, either among themselves or with reference values given in a specification or standard.
 The foundation of traceability is the propagation of uncertainties from primary standards provided by national metrology institutes (NMIs) to industrial end users.
 Unreliable evaluation of uncertainties or insufficient analysis of interlaboratory and key comparisons can seriously affect the quality of the European (and international) metrology systems which may have a huge negative economic impact.
-Therefore, research on advanced uncertainty evaluation or aiming for harmonization of methods in emerging areas like network metrology, inverse methods and dynamic measurements are an important element in a programme of R&D addressing the SI.
-Such research could greatly assist in accelerating the progress of the work of the Joint Committee for Guides in Metrology (JCGM) and standardization committees (e. g.
-OIML, CEN, ISO) towards new documents and guidelines, thereby yielding great benefit for European economies by supporting manufacturing and trade.